 When I made those many of you wanted to know how to turn a photo into paint by numbers.
-I used Photoshop and Illustrator for that, which worked fine, but most of you probably don’t have access to that software.
+I used Photoshop and Illustrator for that.
+It worked fine, but it took me a really, really long time and a lot of fine-tuning by hand.
+Plus, most of you probably don’t have access to that software.

 So today I’m going to show you how you can create your own paint by numbers with your favorite image featuring DecoArt Americana Premium acrylics.

 How to Turn a Photo into Paint by Numbers

 2. Click around with your mouse to select different colors.

 The more colors you pick, the more detail your paint by numbers template will have.
 But each click is a new color you have to paint, so find a happy medium.

 3. Click the PBNify button, and wait awhile for it to convert your image.